 2. Bayon Temple, Siem Reap

 Regarded as one of the most famous religious Cambodia monuments, Bayon Temple is located at the center of the ancient city of Angkor Thom.
 It is a mountain temple, constructed by King Jayavarman VII, to represent Mount Meru, the center of the universe as per the Buddhist and Hindu cosmology.
 Originally Bayon was a Buddhist temple, the main shrine being a seated Buddha image protected under the covers of the snake; Mucalinda.
-Few years later, this temple was transformed to a Hindu religious site, dedicated to Shiva and Vishnu.
+A few years later, this temple was transformed to a Hindu religious site, dedicated to Shiva and Vishnu.
 The most enchanting highlight of the temple is its structure and architecture.
 Unlike other Khmer temples, Bayon has no moat or Gopura doorways.
 Instead, there are 54 Gothic towers of the temple, decorated with 216 gargantuan happy faces of Avalokiteshvara.

 Opening hours: 7:30 am to 5:30 pm